NehemiahK/poc/README.md

 # poc

 - You will need to download node if you haven't yet.
 - You will need to download mysql if you haven't yet.
-(Checkout the setupdb.md file)
+Checkout the [poc/blob/master/setupdb.md](setupdb.md) file
 - You will need to get the current sql insert (ask me for it)

 # Install dependencies for server